-How does CIC measure how well I can speak English or French when applying for citizenship?
+How do you measure how well I can speak English or French when applying for citizenship?

 CLB/NCLC is the official standard used in Canada to describe, measure and recognize how well someone can communicate in their second language.
-Using a standard like CLB/NCLC means everyone is evaluated the same way.
+We use this standard to make sure we evaluate everyone the same way.

-There are two ways we measure how well you can speak and listen in English or French.
+The ways we measure how well you can speak and listen in English or French include:

-- First, if you are 14 to 64 years of age when you apply, you must send documents with your citizenship application that prove you can speak and listen in English or French at Level 4 (if you’re 14 to 64 years of age)
+- reviewing the documents you send in with your application to prove you can speak and listen in English or French at Level 4 (if you’re 14 to 64 years of age)

-- noting how well you communicate when you talk to staff or a citizenship officer during your interview.
+- noting how well you communicate when you talk to staff or a citizenship officer during your interview

 Using the CLB/NCLC, a citizenship officer will make the final decision if you have adequate knowledge of English or French.